This post was most recently updated on October 30th, 2018

 And really, I feel like I’m cheating you because I haven’t talked about all my other Seattle favorites.
 Perhaps…another time.

 Thanks to my daughter, Heather Young, for many of the beautiful photos in this post.
 She is a very talented photographer and a great travel companion!
-And thanks to my older daughter, Jessica Heaton, who pushed us all to make a “pilgrimage” back to Seattle in 2013 and brought her daughter to entertain us all!
+And thanks to my older daughter, Jessica Heaton, who pushed us all to make a “pilgrimage” back to Seattle in 2013 and brought her infant daughter to entertain us all!

 And to those of you who have visited Seattle, what are your favorites?